 The Biden Administration subsequently asked the Supreme Court to review the Fifth Circuit’s decision, which the Supreme Court agreed to do in February 2022.

 On June 30, 2022, the Supreme Court reversed the lower courts, holding that RMX can be terminated and that the lower courts erred in not considering the legality of the Biden Administration’s second attempt to do so.
 That opinion became final on August 1, when the Supreme Court formally sent the case back to the Fifth Circuit.
-Thereafter, on August 3, the Fifth Circuit itself sent the case back to the district court—but its order won’t take effect until September 26, 2022.
-Until then, the case technically remains at the Fifth Circuit.
+Thereafter, on August 3, the Fifth Circuit itself sent the case back to the district court—but its order on that date wasn’t scheduled to take effect until September 26, 2022.

 On August 5, the Biden Administration asked the 3-judge panel of the Fifth Circuit to reconsider its denial of the motion to immediately send the case back to the district court, and on August 6, the Fifth Circuit granted that request and immediately sent the mandate to the district court.